Find out the answers to your questions about JPLC.

 What is JPLC Oxford?

 The Joint Planning Law Conference, Oxford is brought to you by a committee from the four professional organising bodies: The Law Society, The Bar Council, Royal Institution of Chartered Surveyors and Royal Town Planning Institute.
 It is a weekend of learning, debate, interaction and networking.
 Delegates will take away valuable updates and new ideas that are relevant to their daily practice The conference is run on a not-for-profit basis, ensuring that you get the most from your conference fee.

-The conference takes place from the evening of Friday 20th September until late morning on Sunday 22nd September.
-Accommodation is in New College Oxford and the dinners this year will take place in Balliol College Dining Hall close by which is known for its high quality catering as New College kitchens will be under refurbishment.
+The conference takes place from the evening of Friday 14th September until late morning on Sunday 16th September.
+Accommodation and dinners are in New College Oxford which is known for its high quality catering (some ensuite accommodation is at Jowett Walk).
 The conference sessions take place in the world renowned Oxford Union Debating Chamber.
-The Colleges are steeped in history and provide a stunning setting
+The College is steeped in history and provides a stunning setting

 I haven't attended before?
 Will I know anyone?